 We are pleased to work with Camden Historical Society in its relocation to Curry Reserve.
 The society will provide in-kind support through the provision of a story board depicting the history of the anchor.

-The anchor had originally been located in Kirkham Lane adjacent to Kirkham Stables in 1963.
-According to The Australian Surveyor, there had been an official ceremony where a descendant of John Oxley, Mollie Oxley, of Cremorne Point, NSW unveiled the plaque.
-The report states that there were around 20 direct descendants of John Oxley present at the ceremony organised by the Camden Historical Society.
+The anchor was initially located in Kirkham Lane adjacent to Kirkham Stables in 1963.
+According to The Australian Surveyor, there had been an official ceremony where a descendant of John Oxley, Mollie Oxley, of Cremorne Point, NSW, unveiled the plaque.
+The report states that around 20 direct descendants of John Oxley were present at the ceremony organised by the Camden Historical Society.
+(The Australian Surveyor, September 1963, p.
+427)

-British naval authorities had originally handed over the anchor to the Camden community in 1929.
-So what had happened between 1929 and 1963?
+British naval authorities had initially handed over the anchor to the Camden community in 1929.
+So what happened between 1929 and 1963?

 [had] languished in the council yard all but forgotten.